amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.2.1-draft.rst

 Each ``execution_control`` element *requires* a start time.
 If multiple ``execution_control`` elements are defined ``end`` times are not required for each element.
 The ``start`` time of the next execution section is used as the ``end`` of the previous section.
 However, at least one ``end`` time *must* defined within the ``execution_controls`` block.

 Under the structure algorithm, the attribute ``max_cycles`` is only valid for transient and transient with static flow execution modes.

-Both the ``restart`` and ``initialize`` options specify the name of the Amanzi checkpoint file previously created and to be used to start the current simulation.
-TODO: DEFINE RESTART VS INITIALIZE HERE

 Here is an overall example for the ``execution_control`` element.